 I would strongly recommend With Oden On Our Side to any fans of melodic death metal, death metal, Viking metal, or anyone who has an interest in Norse mythology.
 So grab a pint of mead and give Amon Amarth the attention they deserve!

-Popular tracks are usually not the best tracks on most albums, and here is no exception.
-Do not take it the wrong way though, please!
-“Runes To My Memory” and “Cry Of The Black Birds,” the two hits on this album that garnish a video, both incorporate and improve all of the previous tactics – traditional Norse riffs, lyrics of old, and a persuasive attitude – to outperform any previous hits these Swedes have unleashed on us.
+Popular tracks are usually not the best tracks on most albums and here is no exception.
+Do not take it the wrong way though.
+“Runes To My Memory” and “Cry Of The Black Birds,” the two hits on this album that garnish music videos, both incorporate and improve all of the previous tactics – traditional Norse riffs, lyrics of old, and a persuasive attitude – to outperform any previous hits these Swedes have unleashed on us.
 This only gets better though, as Amon Amarth conceived original plans in creating more catchy (though not sold-out) and laid back tunes like “Under The Northern Star” and the mid-paced “Gods Of War Arise,” which shares it’s closest qualities with “Death In Fire” off of Versus The World (though it still retains its own addicting sound).

 No doubt Amon Amarth was aiming at a more riff-mesmerizing album, hence the accessibility in all the songs.
 Like I brought up earlier, the production allows the album to have a greater impact on the individual.
 All the instruments can clearly be heard without any serious distortion from the guitars – riffs or solos -, the drums – still in some cases tribal sounding - , and the bass – the sole reason why this album has a hotter, heavier, and tighter feeling that the others.
 You sure played hooky in school to play bass, Ted.
 A huge improvement lies in Johan’s vocal leadership, as his voice delves deeper to a signature growl (one that was lost on Fate Of Norns).
 Of all the Melodic Death bands, Johan is really the only one retaining the traditional growl to an extent with success.
 By in large, he isn’t embarrassed to sound like a beast on here.